 The Moose Journalism Awards program seeks to encourage and motivate editors of all Moose publications towards the achievement of consistently high journalistic standards in their newsletters and, through such achievement, to enhance communication and shared information between Moose members and their Lodges, Chapters, Moose Legions, Higher Degree Councils, and Associations.

-Entries are now being accepted for the 56th Annual Moose Journalism Awards, to be announced at the 2018 International Convention in New Orleans, LA.
+Entries are now being accepted for the 57th Annual Moose Journalism Awards, to be announced at the 2019 International Convention in Las Vegas, NV.
 Participants can download entry/informational forms for both the publications and website portions of the contest at the following link (s):

 Good luck to all the participants!